GuillermoPena/multiple-contains/README.md

 Search different info in container in order to mode value

 Type of containers:

   - Number
   - String
   - Array
   - TODO: Object

 Type of 'items':

   - Object: with 'key' and 'value' to find in array of objects or in object
   - String: contained in array, key of object, substring of string...
   - Number: contained in array, substring of string, digit of number...

 Mode values (default: 'index'):

   - 'exists': return true or false if item exists in container
   - 'index' : return first index of item in container (default: -1)
   - 'object': return full item
   - 'filter': return subarray with matched items in array or regular expresions results in string or number
   - 'repetitions': return how many times is item or regular expresion in container

 ## Quick Examples

-Test 1a: Searching item ('pepe') in array --> Found!
+Test 1a: Searching item ('pepe') in array --> Found.
-Test 1b: Searching item ('pep') in array  --> Not Found!
+Test 1b: Searching item ('pep') in array  --> Not Found.

 ```
 var contains = require('../multiple-contains.js')